 How do I apply for Financial Aid?

 The SDSU Financial Aid office can discuss information regarding specific financial aid options.
 Please contact the Financial Aid Office at (619) 594-6323 for more specific information.

 What is the mean grade point average (GPA) for entering students?

-According to the 2009-2010 PTCAS report, the mean grade point average of students entering an entry level physical therapy program was 3.47 on a 4.0 scale.
-For the most recently admitted class (entering Fall 2016) the average overall cumulative GPA was 3.68.
-The average prerequisite GPA was 3.65 on a 4.0 scale.
+According to the 2017-2018 PTCAS report, the mean overall grade point average was 3.41, and the mean prerequisite grade point average 3.57 for students entering all entry level physical therapy programs (on a 4.0 scale).
+For the most recently admitted class at SDSU (entering Summer 2023), the average overall cumulative GPA was 3.79, and the average prerequisite GPA was 3.74 on a 4.0 scale.

 What grade point average is required to be accepted to the SDSU DPT program?

 Acceptance is on a competitive GPA basis.
-The Admissions Committee reviews all aspects of the application, such as overall GPA, prerequisite GPA, GRE scores, letters of recommendation, etc., when making an admissions decision.
+The Admissions Committee reviews all aspects of the application, such as overall GPA, prerequisite GPA, GRE scores, recommendations, etc., when making an admissions decision.

 What prerequisites are required to enter the program?